 The Board of Directors decided against organizing a substantial virtual/online conference, due to logistical challenges, concerns around security of unpublished data, and a strong sense that this would be a poor substitute for the face-to-face collaborative discussions and social engagement that are such a central part of ICRS Symposia.

+We are pleased, however, to let you know that we are providing a virtual Symposium, comprised of three recorded one-hour lectures from each of our 2020 awardees – Dr. George Kunos (Lifetime Achievement Awardee), Dr. Yossi Tam (William A. Devane Young Investigator Awardee) and Dr. Daniela Parolaro (Mechoulam Awardee).
 We are very grateful to these three awardees for agreeing to provide these recorded lectures which promise to be of the highest calibre, for the benefit of our Membership.
 These presentations also provide a mechanism to recognize and profile the outstanding achievements of these three cannabinoid scientists.
-Further details will follow in due course.

-In addition, the ICRS Scientific Programme Committee will complete the peer-review of all abstracts and ICRS Trainee Travel Award applications submitted by the deadlines set.
-We will communicate the outcome of these review processes to authors and applicants in due course.
-Although the ICRS2020 Symposium is cancelled and there will not be any published abstract proceedings or programme, the number of abstracts received was at record levels and we feel it is important to acknowledge the effort authors have made in submitting abstracts and trainee award applications.
+In addition, the ICRS Scientific Programme Committee has completed the peer-review process for all submitted abstracts and ICRS Trainee Travel Award applications submitted by the deadlines set.
+We communicated the outcome of these review processes to all authors, applicants, and awardees.
+Although the ICRS2020 Symposium was cancelled and there will not be any published abstract proceedings or programme, the number of abstracts received was at record levels and we feel it is important to acknowledge the effort authors have made in submitting abstracts and trainee award applications.
 We recognize it may be valuable for authors’ careers and CVs (particularly trainees in the final year of their studies or contracts) to be informed that their abstract was peer-reviewed and met the criteria for acceptance.
-For the same reason, we also wish to acknowledge Trainee Travel Award recipients, all of whom will receive an award letter and will be listed on the ICRS website.
+For the same reason, we also wish to acknowledge Trainee Travel Award recipients, all of whom received an award letter and certificate and are listed below.

-Communication of this information to authors will not preclude submission of the same abstract to a future ICRS meeting, including ICRS2021 which will take place as planned in Jerusalem, Israel.
+Communication of this information to authors does not preclude submission of the same abstract to a future ICRS meeting, including ICRS2021 which will take place as planned in Jerusalem, Israel.